 Highway One through Sonoma County: Bodega Bay to Gualala

 In Sonoma County, CA Highway 1 sticks to the coastline.
 It's less curvy and hilly than in other areas and from Bodega Bay to Gualala, it's about 48 miles.
 During the summer, be prepared for damp, windy weather on this road, and in the winter you may encounter storms.
 Spring and fall bring the clearest days.
-Cellphone signals range from weak to nonexistent along most of the Sonoma coast, except in the towns.
+Cellphone signals range from weak to nonexistent along most of the Sonoma Coast, except in the towns.
 You'll find gasoline stations and restaurants in Bodega Bay, Jenner, and Gualala, and restaurants at Timber Cove Resort and Sea Ranch Lodge.

 California Coastal Highway One in Mendocino County: Gualala to Leggett

 Once you get to Mendocino County, the mountains pull back from the ocean and contours are more rounded, making for the most beautiful views along CA Highway 1 north of San Francisco.
 Like the rest of the highway, this road twists and winds, but it's not as white-knuckle-inducing as the sheer drops you've already seen if you come from the south.

 From Gualala to Leggett, you have about 102 more miles to go on Highway 1.
 You'll find gas stations, food, and lodging in Gualala, Point Arena, Mendocino, and Fort Bragg.
 Lots of cute little bed and breakfast inns and small hotels cluster along the highway, which means you'll have plenty of opportunities to rest for the night.

 The northern leg of this route has a lot to see from gardens to historical lighthouses.